How to Raise Pool pH When it is Low

 What happens if pH is too low in the pool?

 The pool’s overall health could suffer if proper care isn’t taken because bacterial growth rates increase with lowered pH.
-It may not take long before you have a green or black slimy surface as well as an unpleasant odor coming from your pool.
+It may not take long before you have a green or black slimy surface and an unpleasant odor from your pool.

 It also can give a swimmer itchy skin and irritated eyes.

-The pool pH should be in the range 7.2 to 7.6 which is generally a similar pH to that of human tears.
-If the pH is lower than this (or higher) then that is a major factor in making eyes sore after opening your eyes underwater.
-When that happens people assume it is because of too much chlorine but that isn’t usually correct.
+The pool pH should be in the range of 7.2 to 7.6, which is generally a similar pH to that of human tears.
+If the pH is lower than this (or higher), then that is a major factor in making your eyes sore after opening them underwater.
+When that happens, people assume it is because of too much chlorine, but that isn’t usually correct.
 It is more likely incorrect pH.

 Does low pH affect chlorine?